TV Not Connecting to WiFi (Don’t Panic, Easy Fix!)

 Max number of router connections

-If you have a maximum number of connections to your modem check that you’re not maxed out, however unlikely this is.
+If you have a maximum number of connections to your modem, go ahead and check that you’re not maxed out.
+It’s unlikely to be the case, but worth a shot to check.

-The majority of routers these days can handle upwards of 250 connect devices at once but perhaps you have an outdated router that has a limi that you’ve reached.
+The majority of routers these days can handle upwards of 250 connected devices at once.
+However, you may have an outdated router that has a limit that has been reached.

-Again, it’s not that common an issue but we’re scraping the bottom of the barrel here.
+Again, it’s not that common of an issue but we’re scraping the bottom of the barrel here.

-If you’ve made it to this point and you’re still not having any-luck, perhaps you own of the the following smart TV brands.
+If you’ve made it to this point and you’re still not having any luck, perhaps you own one of the following smart TV brands.

 Samsung TV not connecting to WiFi